The Four Vs: Key Benefits of Using an M&A Advisor When Selling Your Business

 When a buyer’s M&A team is rolling out the red carpet, it can be hard to remember that they have a duty to serve their investors by presenting the most favorable terms for their firm, not to act as the seller’s fiduciary.

-Experiencing first-hand the value of a seller having a fiduciary, confidant, and negotiator is why I am now an advisor to business owners.
+Experiencing first-hand the value of a seller having a fiduciary, confidant, and negotiator is why I am now an M&A advisor to business owners.
 In the insurance markets I know best, only about 50% of small business owners get help from an M&A advisory firm.

 Why don’t more use an independent M&A advisor?
 Sellers may not know the service is available, or balk at fees, which amount to 2-5% of the selling price, and not see the ROI.
 Buyers also may claim third-party consultants interfere with personal connections required for a successful deal.

 However, the best advisors facilitate those relationships, ensuring the sale is not purely transactional.
-Here are four benefits of working with an advisor: “The Four Vs”
+Here are four benefits of working with an M&A advisor: “The Four Vs”

 Valuation That’s Fair